-The National Institute of Health (NIH) Office of Research Services (ORS), a component of the Department of Health and Human Services (DHHS), is searching for a highly qualified, established executive leader and administrator with advanced scientific credentials
+The National Institute of Health (NIH) Office of Research Services (ORS), a federal component of the Department of Health and Human Services (DHHS), is searching for a highly qualified, established executive leader and administrator with advanced scientific credentials

 Salary/Benefits: Salary is competitive and will be commensurate with the experience of the successful candidate, with an annual base pay maximum of $248K and, with any approved incentive, cannot exceed $300K annually.
 Federal relocation expenses will be provided.
-A full package of federal Civil Service benefits is available, including retirement, health and life insurance, long term care insurance, leave, and a Thrift Savings Plan (401K equivalent).
+A full package of Federal Civil Service benefits is available, including retirement, health and life insurance, long term care insurance, leave, and a Thrift Savings Plan (401K equivalent).

 How to Apply

 All interested applicants (including current federal employees and Commissioned Corps Officers) should visit https://www.ors.od.nih.gov/jobs/Pages/default.aspx to obtain information about the position and the ORS.
 Applicants should submit, as part of the package: a full curriculum vitae; a supplemental narrative statement that addresses their qualifications for the position and a vision for the position (not to exceed two pages); a statement on their demonstrated commitment to diversity (not to exceed one page); and the names, titles, e-mail addresses, and telephone numbers of five professional references.
 Applications must be submitted as ONE (1) combined PDF to ORSAssociateDSR@mail.nih.gov.

 The ORS ADSR search committee will begin accepting and reviewing applications starting on March 1, 2021.
 The announcement will stay open for 60-days.
 Applicants may submit their materials by May 1, 2021.

 You may contact Dever Powell of the NIH Office of Research Services with questions about the position or for more information about this vacancy at ORSAssociateDSR@mail.nih.gov.